5minds/typescript-guidelines/eslint-config-5minds-typescript/README.md

 # Faster linting
 some special rules require parserServices to be generated.
-In the default setup, this is done be providing the `parserOptions.project` value.
-At the time of writing this, these are these rules:
+In the default setup, this is done by providing the `parserOptions.project` value.
+At the moment, this must be done for the following:

 - [@typescript-eslint/no-for-in-array](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-for-in-array.md)
 - [@typescript-eslint/no-unnecessary-qualifier](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/no-unnecessary-qualifier.md)